Chris Stigall

-Chris Stigall is an American conservative talk radio personality, cable news contributor, online columnist and host of The Chris Stigall podcast.
+Christopher Steven Stigall (born January 5, 1977) is an American politician, conservative talk radio personality, cable news contributor, online columnist and host of The Chris Stigall podcast.
 He currently hosts the morning show on Salem Media Group’s AM 990 The Answer in Philadelphia, and was the prior host of WPHT Morning Show in the Delaware Valley market from 2011 to March 2019.
 Previously, he hosted The KCMO (AM) Morning Show in the Kansas City market from 2006 until 2010.

-In December of 2024, it was announced that Stigall would launch a nationally-syndicated show on the Salem Radio Network in January of 2025, hosting the morning show from 6 to 9 AM EST. He will replace Hugh Hewitt, whose show moved to the 3 to 6 PM slot in order to replace Sebastian Gorka, who left Salem to join the second Trump administration.
+Stigall launched a nationally-syndicated show on the Salem Radio Network in January 2025, hosting the morning show from 6 to 9 AM EST. He replaced Hugh Hewitt, whose show moved to the 3 to 6 PM slot in order to replace Sebastian Gorka, who left Salem to join the second Trump administration.

+Stigall is the Republican nominee for Missouri's 6th congressional district in 2026.
+He gave up his nationally-syndicated talk show to seek public service in the U.S. House of Representatives, as have others from the Salem Radio Network.

 Education and early career

 Stigall graduated from Northwest Missouri State University, where he studied comedy writing and television production as an intern with the Late Show with David Letterman in New York.
-Professionally, Stigall has also served as a representative and press assistant to U.S. Congressman Sam Graves (MO-06), and later went on to work in Kansas City radio in 1999.
+Stigall also served as a representative and press assistant to U.S. Representative Sam Graves, and later went on to work in Kansas City radio in 1999.